Visionary architecture: Russian paper architects

 In the 1980s, a group of Russian architects emerged from the Moscow Institute of Architecture, united by what architect Yuri Avvakumov dubbed paper architecture.
 The slang name "paper architecture" was meant to be negative, referring to design projects unfit for construction.
-These visionary architects included Alexander Asadov, Evgeni Ass, Yuri Avvakumov, Alexey Bavykin, Mikhail Belov, Alexander Brodsky, Mikhail Filippov, Sergei Kiselev, Evgeni Krupin, Boris Levyant, Andrei Miroshin, Ilya Utkin, and Evgeni Velichkin.
+These visionary architects included Yuri Avvakumov, Alexey Bavykin, Mikhail Belov, Alexander Brodsky, Mikhail Filippov, Mikhail Labazov, Ilya Utkin, Totan Kuzembaev, Vyacheslav Mizin, Yuri Kuzin and Dmitry Velichkin.

 In the 1980s Soviet Union, architecture was standardized and limited by economics and the ideological controls of the state.
 Paper architecture offered freedom of expression and individualism.
 Some paper architects were inspired by Giovanni Battista Piranesi and the Russian avant-garde.
 They created visionary designs that they knew were never going to be constructed.
 Nevertheless, they were considered escapists, deserters, and dissidents.

 In 1981, these architects worked with new leadership at the Union of Architects, receiving permission to participate in international competitions for the first time.
 When the paper architects won fifty competitions between 1981 and 1989, their visionary architecture began to be applauded within the Soviet Union.
 In 1992, the Moscow Institute of Architecture hosted the exhibit “Paper Architecture.
 Alma Mater”.
 After the exhibition, SBS Bank purchased the architectural drawings; ten years later, the drawings were added to the collection of a Russian museum.
 One work by the paper architects is Avvakumov’s Tower of Perestroika, an ironic reminiscence of Tatlin’s Monument to the Third International.
 Avvakumov created this design for a 1990 exhibit at the Russian Museum called “Temporary Monuments”.

 In the early 1990s, the Soviet Union fired forty percent of its architects.
 Many of these architects established private practices and used their creativity for actual buildings.